 New York City, New York

-New York City is one of the United States’ most famous cities.
+New York City is one of the United States’ most famous cities and its largest by population.
 It’s where tourists flock to visit the Statue of Liberty, Central Park, Time Square, Broadway, the Rockefeller Center, the Empire State Building, and One World Trade Center.

-The city has become a mega-hub for the arts, culture, food, dining, and shopping.
+The Big Apple has become a mega-hub for the arts, culture, food, dining, and shopping.
 The impressive skyline boasts a broad history and has plenty to offer for entertainment with endless museums, parks, and neighborhoods awaiting urban explorers.

 Los Angeles, California